-At the beginning, during the first 3 months, children and adolescents are not allowed to leave leave.
-The goal is to get used to the operation of CIMA and get rid of the problematic social environment in which they were.
+At the beginning, during the first 3 months, children and adolescents are not authorized to go out on leave.
+The goal is for them to get used to the functioning of CIMA and to detach themselves from the problematic social environment in which they were.
 However, they can make phone calls and receive visitors.
-After the first three months, every fortnight children and adolescents can go to visit their family, provided they have positive assessments of their behavior at CIMA and at school.
+After the first three months, children and adolescents can visit their families every fortnight, provided they have positive evaluations of their behavior at CIMA and at school.
 At first, their parents come to pick them up and bring them back.
-If all goes well, little by little older children can go home alone.
-They are given a family permit ballot with CIMA’s departure time so that their parents can find out that they do not take advantage of this autonomy to walk on the street.
+If all goes well, little by little the older children can go home alone.
+They are given a family permission slip with the time they leave CIMA so that their parents can check that they do not take advantage of this autonomy to walk on the street.

-As for the little ones, their parents should pick them up and return them.
-On the same ballot, parents should submit their observations on the child’s behavior over the weekend.
+As for the little ones, their parents must pick them up and return them.
+On the same ballot, parents should submit their observations about the child’s behavior over the weekend.

-From the beginning of their children’s stay in CIMA, parents can come and visit them when it suits them, there are no visiting times.
-Social workers and psychologists take advantage of these visits to engage with them, ensuring that they do not abandon their parental responsibilities to their children.
+From the beginning of their children’s stay at CIMA, parents can come visit them when it suits them, there are no visiting hours.
+Social workers and psychologists take advantage of these visits to interact with them, ensuring that they do not abandon their parental responsibilities towards their children.

-To complete work with families, social workers and psychologists make home visits, giving priority to the most dysfunctional families.
-Industry training workshops are organized for families living in the same district.
-These workshops tend to raise awareness of the roles and competencies they should have and to promote their skills.
-The aim is also to enhance the lifestyle of families at the economic, nutritional level etc.
+To complete the work with families, social workers and psychologists make home visits, giving priority to the most dysfunctional families.
+Training workshops are organized by sector for families living in the same district.
+These workshops tend to make fathers and mothers aware of the roles and competencies they should have and to promote their skills.
+The objective is also to enhance the lifestyle of families at an economic, nutritional level, etc.